IT50/book/en/lab/gnu-linux/program.md

 The first column is the linear address in the file.
 The hexadecimal data in the second column is the data at that address.
 The special thing about these data is that they are instructions directly executable by the x86-64 CPU.
 The last column shows what those hexadecimals stand for, in human-readable **assembly language**, in this case specific to the author’s CPU architecture.

 We can see a single `add` instruction with two operands.
 That instruction indeed does the addition for us, although the result is unused.
+Note that no variable name is preserved in the compiled program.

 ## Optimization